-result of coagulated blood in the vomit.
+Coffee ground vomitus is vomit that looks like coffee grounds.
+This occurs due to the presence of coagulated blood in the vomit.
 Vomiting blood is also known as hematemesis or coffee ground emesis.

-- unusually pale skin (pallor)
+- unusually pale skin, or pallor

 - chest pain

-- bright red blood or large clots
+- bright red blood or large clots in the vomit

 - severe abdominal pain

 Coffee ground vomitus can occur due to various conditions, including gastric ulcers, esophageal varices related to cirrhosis, or gastritis.
 If you have this symptom, get medical attention as soon as possible to get an accurate diagnosis.

 Some other possible causes of coffee ground vomitus include:

 - stomach and esophageal problems related to cirrhosis from alcohol abuse, viral hepatitis, autoimmune diseases, or fatty liver disease